Grateley: Geography

+Pre-history

+Grateley lies just to the south of the prehistoric hill fort of Quarley Hill.
+The parish covers 1551 acre with 616 people living in 250 dwellings.

+History

 King Æthelstan issued his first official law code in Grateley in about 930 AD.
 Recorded in the early 12th century Quadripartitus text, which referred to a ‘great assembly at Grateley’ (magna synodo apud Greateleyam).

-The legestaive assembly and construct of the Grateley law code acted as a manifestation of the peripatetic nature of Anglo-Saxon kingship.
+The legislative assembly and construct of the Grateley law code acted as a manifestation of the peripatetic nature of Anglo-Saxon kingship.

 In the 20th century Grateley was one of many ammunition dumps during the World Wars.

+Amenities and economy

+The village has one pub, a thirteenth-century church dedicated to St Leonard, a primary school, a school for children with Asperger syndrome, a railway station, a small business park, a golf driving range, and is surrounded by farmland with ancient footpaths and droveways.

 The economic history of Grateley is agricultural, but less than 10% of the village population now rely upon agriculture as an occupation.